 Is this homemade cranberry sauce tart or sweet?

-Admittedly, my cranberry sauce recipe is more tart than the canned cranberry jelly you may be used to.
+Admittedly, my cranberry sauce recipe is more tart than the canned version you may be used to.
 That’s partly because the store-bought cranberry jelly is sweetened with high fructose corn syrup, which is sweeter than sugar.
 It’s also because the store bought varieties use more sweetener.

 If you prefer a sweeter cranberry sauce, feel free to use 1/2 or 2/3 cup of sugar.
 Also up the orange juice to a full half cup to keep the sauce from getting too thick.